 - Several train companies operate across the UK and most have train passes with discounts on standard ticket prices (weekly, monthly, and annual are the most popular).
 The National Rail website has information about all routes and has live departure boards and updates.
 To find the best fares, especially for longer journeys, it’s best to book in advance – Trainline’s search engine looks across all routes.
 For travel by coach, the National Express and Megabus offer good national options, and for regional and local services you can have a look on individual company websites for prices and timetables.

 - The Oyster Card is the pay card you use on London’s transport system, including the Underground, trains, and busses, and can be topped up at many corner stores as well as counters and automatic machines at stations.
 However, you can now simply use your contactless credit card to tap in and out instead of an Oyster Card, which means you don’t need to worry about topping up.
 Very convenient if you don’t intend on using public transport too often or if you only visit London occasionally.

-- Because cities and towns in the UK are so well connected, many people don’t bother with owning a car – especially for those who live in London where extra fees apply.
-By UK law you will need to register your vehicle and there will be an applicable tax (click here for more), the cost of which depends on its age, engine capacity, and CO2 emissions.
-If you’re hoping to travel away from the larger centres it can be useful to have a car, especially in more rural areas where local busses can be limited (especially in winter) – check the cost of petrol using this calculator.
-If you already have a car that you’d like to bring across with you, we can help you with the transport(click here for more)
+- Because cities and towns in the UK are so well connected, some people don’t bother owning a car – especially for those who live in London where extra fees apply.
+By UK law you will need to register your vehicle and there will be an applicable tax, the cost of which depends on its age, engine capacity, and CO2 emissions.
+If you’re hoping to travel away from the larger centres it can be useful to have a car, especially in more rural areas where local busses can be limited (especially in winter) – check the cost of petrol.
+If you have a car that you’d like to bring across, we can help you ship it.